Our Blog

 The best time to treat is night when this chicken pest is most active.
 Hens cannot obviously be in attendance.
 This will give your neighbours much amusement I am sure.

 At every clean you can give the wooden coop a good spraying with Poultry Shield followed by a dusting with diatom (mite killing diatomaceous earth).
 It has to say that it kills red mite otherwise it won’t.
 The laws have changed on how you can describe cheap ebay diatom (DE).
 The cheap stuff is not the good stuff.
 This should keep the coop fairly or completely free of mites.
 If you get complacent about this chicken pest or lazy, they will quite literally bite you on the bum.
 Smite is also supposed to be a good preventative.
-It’s is not a disinfectant though like Poultry Shield is.
-ONLY if you have no evidence of red mites.
+It’s not a disinfectant though like Poultry Shield is.
+ONLY do this if you have no evidence of red mites.
+If you have found red mite then you must bring out the big guns and use residual insecticides.

 If you are using a residual treatment like Harmonix, Dergall, Perbio Choc etc then don’t wash it away.
 Leave it to do its job.
 Diatom will ruin the effect of a residual treatment so don’t use that either on the structure of the coop.
 You can use it in the bedding or the dust bath but avoid spoiling all your hard work.
 Diatom will clog the web that most residual treatments produce making the treatment ineffective.
 Think of it like using sellotape on a dusty surface – pointless.